Specialists in Epoxy Flake

 The result is a custom floor that is truly one of a kind.
 Businesses can choose any combination of the flakes for their floors to add design interest, match branding colours, or hide any small scratches or signs of foot traffic over time.
 They can also be added in multiple layers to add depth to the design.

-When is epoxy a good option to add to flooring?
+When is this resin a good option to add to flooring in Perth?

 What to spice up your space?

 Epoxy flake is an easy, affordable way to jazz up your flooring.
 Adding acrylic or vinyl chips to the mix can make a great floor and amazing one with a design that can outshine even granite or quartz at a fraction of the cost.